nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 * Other files that are created:

     * `manage.py`: A wrapper for `django-admin`.
 It is used to manage your project with admin privileges.
-Here's an example of similar terminal commands used to deploy the website locally.
+Here's an example using both `manage.py` and `django-admin` to deploy the website locally, with slight differences.

       ```
       django-admin runserver